The following topics are covered in this FAQ:

 Tickerforum may, under certain circumstances display advertising produced and delivered by third parties.
 This third party content may come from multiple sources and is typically not stored on or served by our equipment - rather, the advertiser provides us with a "snippet" of HTML that requests your browser to download the advertisement from their computers when you view a particular page.
 We may be paid for impressions, clicks, or other behavior as our agreement with the advertiser directs.
 Our ability to police and restrict the activities of advertisers is limited, and content that is delivered from other than our site and machines (including but not limited to "in-lined" advertising) may contain tracking cookies and similar devices that are able to discern your behavior online.

-The system will store a cookie on your machine in the form of a randomly-generated number that is used by the database system as a login "key".
-This number can only be linked to your user identification on this system - it is not possible to discern your user login name, password or other identifying information from the cookie that is on your machine.
-However, disclosure of this cookie (by someone who inspects your computer) could allow a third party to impersonate you on the forum..
+The system will store a cookie on your machine in the form of a randomly-generated identifier that is used by the database system as a login "key".
+This number can only be linked to your user identification on this system - it is not possible to discern your password or other identifying information from the cookie that is on your machine.
+However, disclosure of this cookie (by someone who inspects your computer or intercepts it in use on the Internet) could allow a third party to impersonate you on the forum, and if used in that fashion would give that person access to the visible parts of your control panel profile.

 If you check "Remember me" when you sign on, that cookie will be stored on your machine across uses, and will remain valid for a maximum period of one year.
 You may remove it at any time by clicking "Logout".
-If you do not click "Remember me", then the cookie will be set to expire automatically when you close your browser session, but will remain active in the system's database for quicker access.
-Even if you never log out and have selected "Remember Me", once a year the cookie will expire and you will have to sign back on manually.
+If you do not click "Remember me", then the cookie will be set to expire automatically when you close your browser session, but will remain active in the system's database.
+Even if you never log out and have selected "Remember Me", once a year the cookie will expire and you will have to sign back on.

-You may sign in from more than one computer without the system complaining; however, if you click "Logout" or change your system password you will cause ALL sessions for your login ID to become invalid, irrespective of what computer they may be on.
-This is an intentional security measure and allows you to "revoke" any potential intruder's access instantly should you so desire.
+You may sign in from more than one computer if you wish; however, if you click "Logout" or change your system password you will cause ALL sessions for your login ID to become invalid, irrespective of what computer they may be on.
+This is an intentional security measure and allows you to "revoke" access from any authenticated devices from any signed on session.

-In addition the system will send one cookie to your machine to identify it as a unique computer.
+In addition the system will send a unique identifier to your machine that is not connected to your sign-on credentials, and will be sent even if you are not logged in.
 This cookie is used for statistical purposes (e.g. how many unique computers access the forum) and, if you are signed in, can be correlated with your login ID.

 Note that if you browse through the various areas on the system that include Blogs, the domain name you are on may change.
 The system implements "single-sign-on" and will transparently forward your authenticated status between these domains.
 Please be aware, however, that the actual status is temporary - that is, if you check "Remember Me" on the forum that is not carried through as a persistent state on any blog in the system, which means if you go there directly (before accessing it via the forum) you will not be signed in.
 To have persistence apply you must specifically authorize it in each domain where you want it to be present.